-The Board has established a Risk and Sustainability Committee to oversee the Company's risk and sustainability management systems, policies, practices and plans on behalf of the Board and report the results of its activities to the Board.
-The Risk Management Committee changed its name to the Risk and Sustainability Committee, in part to recognise the Company's broader focus and stakeholder expectations with respect to the management of sustainability related risks and updated its Charter on 10 October 2018 to reflect this.
-The Charter is reviewed bi-annually and is available on the Company's website and can be accessed here.
+The Board has established a Risk and Sustainability Committee and its role to oversee the Company's risk and sustainability management systems, policies, practices and plans on behalf of the Board and report the results of its activities to the Board is set out in its Charter.
+The Charter was last updated on 20 October 2020, is reviewed bi-annually and is available on the Company's corporate governance page on the Company's website and can be accessed here.